thycotic/dsv-docs/product/cli-ref/config.md

 The first section of the Admin policy with the description "Default Admin Permission" is what allows the Admin full rights to everything in DSV.

-The second section with the description "Default Deny Home Permissions" denies the Admin permission to access the Home (Beta) feature where users have a place for their own secrets.
+The second section with the description "Default Deny Home Permissions" denies the Admin permission to access the Home feature where users have a place for their own secrets.
 If required, the Admin can remove his/her name and then get access to he Home secrets (API only in Beta)

 ### Edit